daveberning/vue-render-if/README.md

 </script>
 ```

-By default, `vue-render-if` will render a `div` and will chec if the values passed in the `defined` props array is either `undefined`, `null`, or an empty string `''`.
+By default, `vue-render-if` will render a `div` and will check if the values passed in the `defined` props array is either `undefined`, `null`, or an empty string `''`.
 You can however, define your own invalid values.

 __Note:__ You can also pass in a single value if you are checking against one data or state property.